Multi-planarizable quivers, orientifolds, and conformal dualities: Toy models for conformal dualities

 so that model $A$ has superpotential $W_A + W_{\lambda}$ and model $B$ has $W_B + W_{\lambda}$.
 We note that the constraints for the $R$-charges are compatible, similarly as before, and we ask whether the two theories are equivalent.
 If we perform again the two transformations, i.e. Eq. \eqref{eq:Transformation1} for both models and subsequently $Q_- \to i Q_-$ for model $A$, we obtain

 and the two models are no longer trivially connected by a simple field redefinition, due to the presence of additional interactions.
-As before, the two theories preserve the same global symmetry, including the abelian $R$-symmetry and if a conformal point exists, e.g. by choosing ranks such that the model lies inside the conformal window, it exists for both models.
-As before, we expect they live on the same conformal manifold, even though they are not the same theory.
+As before, the two theories preserve the same global symmetry, including the abelian $R$-symmetry and if a conformal point exists, e.g. by choosing ranks such that the $\beta$-functions vanish, it exists for both models.
+Let us choose the ranks as

+and study, as before, the dynamics of operators turning interactions one by one.
+With no interactions, all of the fields are free and the central charge is $a = 11/48$.
+Around this conformal point, the cubic operators are marginal and quartic ones are irrelevant.
+As in the previous section, it exists a consistent conformal point in the IR where the $\beta$-functions for all the couplings vanish, with $a \simeq 0.153$, reached by both $W_A + W_{\lambda}$ and $W_B + W_{\lambda}$.
+No accidental symmetries are generated along the flow.
+Again, the two models share the same global symmetry and the charges match, see Tab \ref{tab:OrthogonalABglobalcharges}, and $W_A$ is exactly marginal for model $B$, and viceversa.
+As before, the two models live on the same conformal manifold, even though they they flow to different points on the conformal manifold.